nl-design-system/denhaag/CONTRIBUTING.md

 ## TL;DR

-Before you make a commit or PR, run `yarn lint` to see if everything is in order.
+Before you make a commit or PR, run `pnpm run lint` to see if everything is in order.
-Many things can be fixed automatically using `yarn lint-fix`.
+Many things can be fixed automatically using `pnpm run lint-fix`.
 Make separate commits for separate purposes.

 ## Cooperation with NL Design System